 - A. Permitted principal uses.

 - (1) Single-family detached dwellings.

-- (2) Temporary buildings for use incidental to construction work, provided that such buildings are removed upon completion or abandonment of the construction work.
+- (2) Temporary buildings for use incidental to construction work, provided that such buildings are removed that such buildings are removed work.

 - B. Required accessory uses.

-- (1) Off-street parking, subject to Article XXIV of the chapter.
+- Off-street parking, subject to Article XXIV of the chapter.

 - C. Permitted accessory uses.